uutzinger/esk8/ElectricScateBoard.md

 ---
 ## Design and Part Selection
 ---
-The design should be 40A sustainedand and 100A for 5-10 sec per motor.
+The design should be 40A sustained and 100A for 5-10 sec per motor.
 For two motors that is 80A sustained and 200A max current.

 **ESC**
 ODrive: 56V, 120A peak per motor and 40A will increase temperature of controller to 70-80C.
 The 6374 motors have max current of 70-100A.